neokii/op4/README.md

 The **Comma 2** has **POOR** performance with logging and uploader enabled so it's disabled by default.
 You can change that in `Settings` under `Community`.

+**MDPS Harnesses** are availaible for sale if you have the newer style plug.
+Contact johnpr#5623 on discord for more information.

+**Radar Harnesses** for Kia Stinger & G70 are for sale.
+Contact johnpr#5623 on discord for more information.

 **Notes**
 ---------